JAN-TW-dev/frontend-test-solution/README.md

 ## 🚀 Getting Started

 1. **DO NOT fork** the template repository
-2. Create your **personal private repository** and copy the template code
+2. Create your **standalone repository** and copy the template code
 3. Develop your solution (unlimited commits allowed)
 4. We'll review and run your code in our GitLab CI